 Made for MAGS September, which still has a week or two left at the time of writing, Man Giving Up is certainly an original creation if nothing else.
 But at the same time, it’s also one that’s hard to describe without spoiling the entire thing.
 I will say this much though: there’s both pointing and clicking, yet… not much of either.
 Peculiar?
 You bet.

 Now, at the start of each level, you’re presented with a huge sign that says “CLICK HERE TO TRY”, and unless you do just that, nothing happens.
-Should you however do as told, [spoilers] happens, followed by [spoilers] and [even more spoilers].
-Oh and there’s even ‘good’ and ‘ultra’ graphics settings for each, which – as shown above this paragraph – changes their visual design noticeably.
+Should you, however, do as told, [spoilers] happen, followed by [spoilers] and [even more spoilers].
+Oh, and there are even ‘good’ and ‘ultra’ graphics settings for each, which – as shown above this paragraph – changes their visual design noticeably.
 As far as I can tell, it doesn’t modify the gameplay in any way, but it’s a nice touch that goes well with its tongue-in-cheek style.

 So all in all, an interesting take on MAGS September’s “Cross-Country” theme.
 Here’s to hoping it’ll have some competition by the time October comes around though, as ‘victory by default’ isn’t that exciting.
 Time will tell.
 But for now, those interested can find download links for Man Giving Up in this AGS forum post.
 Try not to quit too hard, eh?